xkoumori/Project-02/README.md

 	- was unable to execute backup.sh properly.
 - Functions was executed properly, except for backup.sh.
 - Numeric and String Comparisons was executed properly.
-- Conditional Statements was executed properly, except for backup.sh.
+- Conditional Statements was executed properly.
+	- Changed file directory for home, but backup.sh still wasn't working properly.
 - Positional Parameters was executed properly, but backup.sh came back as a failed backup.
 - For Loop was executed properly.
+- While Loop was executed properly.